History of the Telstra Research Laboratories

 The last Research Laboratories Report by Steven Spicer

-The report was assigned an official number of 8587 and printed.
-A copy was also added to the complete set of RLR's that were archived
+When TRL closed in 2005, this last RLR no 8587 was printed.
+A copy was also added to the complete set of RLR's that were archived at the National Archives of Australia.

-up to the top of the pageBranch Papers
+up to the top of the page Branch Papers

 A "Branch Paper" was another publication reporting Laboratories work and used from the late 1960's to the mid 1990's.
 The concept of a Branch Paper was to "fast track" the reporting process because production of RLR's had a long lead time.
+In the listings, tabs (htm) or sheets (Excel) at the bottom of the page select different branches.

->List of Branch Papers in htm format
+> List of Branch Papers in htm format

->List of Branch Papers in Excel
+> List of Branch Papers in Excel

 Copies of all Branch Papers are held at the National Archives in Burwood, Victoria, Australia.